 2. Select 3 for Walk Test-No Rpt.
+Enter the time period you wish the NAC circuit to be active for each alarm (06 to 180 seconds).
 The LCD will display "WALK TEST STOPPED" on Line 1 and "ENTER = start test" on Line 3.
-If you select this option, central station reporting will be disabled while the test is in progress.
+By selecting this option, central station reporting is disabled while the test is in progress.